jeremiahmarks/Platform/README.md

 Many things are required to protect and nurture our democracy.
 An educated citizenry is at the foundation.
 Education is essential - not simply because it may help us earn more money, but because it will enrich our lives in ways that we can't imagine.

 Money is great but it is not the end-all be-all of our existence.
 There are other things that matter more.
 At its essence, money has no intrinsic value unto itself.
-Its only real worth comes from what it enables us to do.
+Its only real worth stems from the things it enables us to do that actually have value.
+The blind accumulation of money and its use to distort our government is a disease of the very soul of our country.
+This must be treated or it will destroy us.

+So long as we are willing and able to work, we should all have the opportunity to succeed and to thrive.
+We should be able to provide for our families.
+We are a wealthy, enlightened nation.
+None among us should be forced to live on the streets or suffer needlessly.
+None of us should die for want of basic medical care.
+None of our families should be financially devastated because of a tragic accident or illness.

+Honor matters.
+Our words matter.
+The truth matters.

+Good people can make mistakes, but when we do, we must face them, accept responsibility, and learn from them to ensure that we do not repeat them.

+When our elected officials - our President, our representatives in Congress, our Governors, and Mayors, and state and local legislators speak, they speak with our collective voice.
+We must not allow that voice to be used in vain.
+We have a sacred duty both to our nation's founders, and to our progeny that we pick well.

+These are my core values.

+They guide me and I do my best to follow them.

+I think they are good.

+I hope you share them too.